misha-chertushkin/project-cogent-2/README.md

 ## ✨ Key Features

 ### The "Data Trap" - Risk Detection Demo
-The mock data includes a planted scenario:
+The mock data includes a specific scenario to test the agent's reasoning capabilities:
 - **Vendor:** Apex Logistics (ID 99)
-- **Database Shows:** Active, $200M spend, Renewal Date: 2027-01-01
+- **ERP Database:** Lists status as "Active" with a renewal date of 2027-01-01.
-- **Contract PDF Shows:** "This agreement shall terminate automatically on December 31, 2024"
+- **Legal Contract:** Explicitly states the agreement terminates on December 31, 2024.
-- **Result:** Agent detects the discrepancy and raises a CRITICAL ALERT
+- **Result:** The agent identifies that the company is currently paying a vendor ($200M/year) whose legal contract has already expired, despite what the ERP system claims.

 This demonstrates real-world scenarios where:
 - Legacy systems have outdated data